 When one person suffers from substance abuse, it impacts everyone in the family.
 That is why so many programs have begun implementing family therapy as an integral step on the path to recovery.
-This involves therapeutic interventions where a specialist will gather everyone in the addict’s immediate family to discuss family roles, learn what actions are harmful to the recovering addict’s health and identify ways to rebuilt trust.
+This involves therapeutic interventions where a specialist will gather everyone in a client’s immediate family to discuss family roles, learn what actions are harmful to the recovering client’s health and identify ways to rebuilt trust.

 When is it Time to Incorporate Family Therapy?

 Some family members may be more open to going to therapy with their loved ones than others.
 It may not be best for everyone trying to recover, but there are times when it can help.
 For example, if family members continue abusing substances that trigger the person in recovery, then it is important for everyone to come together with a neutral third party to discuss this.